-In the New Testament, 1 Corinthians 7:3-5 strongly teaches that God has intended sexual activity to be regular and enjoyable.
+In the New Testament, 1 Corinthians 7:3-5 teaches that God has intended sexual activity to be regular and enjoyable.

 The husband must fulfill his duty to his wife, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does; and likewise also the husband does not have authority over his own body, but the wife does.
 Stop depriving one another, except by agreement for a time, so that you may devote yourselves to prayer, and come together again so that Satan will not tempt you because of your lack of self-control.
 1 Corinthians 7:3-5 (NASB)

 Here God tells a husband and wife that they should not deny the other spouse sexual activity, except for brief periods of time.
 Then they are to come back together.
 For more information about times when couples can avoid sexual activity, please read “Can a person make love when fasting?”

 In situations where one spouse declines to engage in sexual activity, notice that God says this should only occur “by agreement.”
 That is, both spouses are to reach agreement together.
 This should eliminate one spouse denying to meet the other’s sexual needs.
 This verse also implies that the spouse who wants to delay that sexual activity should agree when the couple can again engage in sexual activity.
 The passage teaches that the delay must be very short.
 This does not mean that sexual activity should be delayed for weeks or repeatedly delayed.
 Some may think that this places a high demand or expectation on wives and argue that men are the ones who always want sexual activity.
-But such comments are not informed viewpoints and ignores the fact that many women enjoy and desire sexual activity too!
+But such comments are not informed viewpoints and ignores the fact that women enjoy and desire sexual activity too!
 Counselors report that it is not uncommon to find wives who want sexual activity more than their husbands do.
 Notice, that God does not single out women as the ones who decline to engage in sexual activity.
-That is, some men may actually decline more than women.
+That is, some men may actually decline more than their wives.